JasonDing0401/HERMES/README.md

 # HERMES
 Auto Vulnernability Fix Commit Classification

+### My Own Comments
+All result_*.txt files are previous results.
+Please only focus on result.txt file.

 The dataset is available at location: MSR/2019/experiment/full_data_set_with_all_features.txt

 Watch our presentation at SANER 2022: https://www.youtube.com/watch?v=S4a3wpHbVTw